prule/data-processing-experiment/ReadMe.md

 ---

 To get started with DataBricks I signed up to the [community edition](https://docs.databricks.com/en/getting-started/community-edition.html).
 This has some limitations but it'll suit me for this experiment.
+I've exported the source to [notebooks/databricks/Data processing experiment 1.py](notebooks/databricks/Data processing experiment 1.py)

 First step is to upload the data I want to use - this is done via the Catalog menu, uploading to DBFS, so we have a directory structure like: